robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithmic-problems.md

 Algorithms that take advantage of the structure of data, using pointers, to calculate something.
 ## Examples
 [Detect Loop in Linked List (Floyd's Cycle Detection Algorithm](/computer-science/algorithms-and-data-structures/algorithmic-problems/detect-loop-in-linked-list) - Uses two pointers, moving through a linked list at different speeds, to detect a loop.
+# Backtracking
+## Examples
+[Generate Valid Parentheses](/computer-science/algorithms-and-data-structures/algorithmic-problems/generate-valid-parentheses) - For a number `n`, generate all combinations of well-formed parentheses.